Pixii (cameras)

-The Pixii is a series of digital rangefinder cameras introduced by the homonymous french manufacturer in 2018.
+The Pixii is a series of digital rangefinder cameras introduced by the homonymous French manufacturer in 2018.
 They have been often compared with the Leica M series.

-Beside their rangefinder properties the Pixii series is known for their upgradeable design, removal of an LCD screen to preview photos, tight integration with smartphones and unavailability of external storage.
+Beside their rangefinder properties the Pixii series is known for their upgradeable design, lack of an LCD screen to preview photos, tight integration with smartphones and unavailability of external storage.

-A full frame version, the Pixii Max, was released in July 2024.
+A full-frame version, the Pixii Max, was released in July 2024.

 Features

-The first Pixii camera (A1112) was announced by the homonymous french startup in 2018, featuring rangefinder experience, M-mount and an APS-C CMOS sensor with global electronic shutter only.
+The first Pixii camera (A1112) was announced by the homonymous French startup in 2018, featuring rangefinder experience, M-mount and an APS-C CMOS sensor with global electronic shutter only.
 The body did not include an LCD to review photos, instead relying on the optical rangefinder and smartphone integration.
 Regarding storage an internal solution was favored instead of a card slot.
 The camera had and ISO range of 200 to 6400.
 The 12MP camera officially became available to purchase in July 2020, at the price of 2,900 euro for the 8 GB model.

-In October 2021 a new model (A1571) became available, boosting an improved 26MP BSI-CMOS image sensor, interactive optical viewfinder, and USB-C connectivity.
+In October 2021, a new model (A1571) became available, boosting an improved 26MP BSI-CMOS image sensor, interactive optical viewfinder, and USB-C connectivity.
 Price started at 2,999 USD for the base storage model and an upgrade path was offered to previous buyer, relying on the modular design of the camera.
 DxOMark rated the dynamic range of the camera at around 13.5 stops, comparing it to the Leica M10.

-Another model (A2572) came in December 2022 featuring a 64bit processor which improved battery life, processing speed and transfer speed.
+Another model (A2572) was introduced in December 2022, featuring a 64-bit processor which improved battery life, processing speed and transfer speed.
 It was further upgraded in November 2023 (A2572+) with a refined viewfinder and eyepiece.

-In July 2024 the Pixii Max was announced, the first full-frame camera of the series, at a price of 3,999 euro tax excluded for the 32 GB model.
+In July 2024, the Pixii Max was announced.
+The first full-frame camera of the series, at a price of 3,999 euro excluding tax for the 32 GB model.